-The current authority to repurchase ordinary shares was granted to Directors on 24 March 2022 and expires at the conclusion of the AGM in 2023.
+The current authority to repurchase ordinary shares was granted to Directors at the AGM held in March 2023 and expires at the conclusion of the AGM in 2024.

 The Directors are therefore proposing that their authority to buy-back shares to be held in treasury, or for cancellation, and to issue new shares or sell shares from treasury be renewed at the forthcoming AGM.